 To help the dying or comatose patient, I offer something that helps them be more comfortable for however long they are still physically alive.

-It only takes 5-10 minutes on the phone.
-A family member holds the phone to the dying person’s ear and my words help them die more peacefully.
+It only takes 10-15 minutes on the phone.
+A family member holds the phone to the dying person’s ear (or puts me on speakerphone) and I speak to them.
+My words help them die more calmly and peacefully.

 kelvin’s free gift to you...

 I do this for free, “pro bono” — that means it is my gift to the dying person.
 I do not charge for this.

 If the person can speak, we can talk longer, but if they are too tired, are “in and out” of consciousness, or are completely unconscious, that is not a problem.
 I can still help them.

 The Full Text of the Emails from Claire about her mum Mary in the U.K.

 I recently received an email from a woman in the U.K. who found my website http://www.overcomingthefearofdeath.org/coma-patients/ Her mom Mary Mulqueeny, a devout Irish Catholic, was dying.
 She was 70 years old.
 While Mary had told her family that she was not afraid to die, she was defying the medical experts who could not explain how she was still physically alive given the high dosage of morphine.
 Her daughter then called me and asked for help, thinking her mom might still have a little bit of fear of dying.
 Mary now was still lucid, but could not talk.
 I spoke with Mary on speakerphone for 15 minutes in her hospital room.....she hadn’t spoken in a week.
 I received these emails from her daughter Claire: